{

 ],

-"summaryPath": "/docs/research-v96/summaries/espionage/esp-20-fictional-interrogation-log-generation.md",
+"summaryPath": "/docs/research-v96/summaries/espionage/esp-21-forensic-review.md",

-"bytes": 40595,
+"bytes": 12844,

 "fullSourceRetainedInDownload": true,

-"fullSourcePubliclyServed": false
+"fullSourcePubliclyServed": false,

 }